zhuxiangru/SemVarBench/README.md

 <!--We propose a novel metric called (**SemVarEffect**)() and a benchmark named (**SemVarBench**)(), designed to evaluate the causality between semantic variations in inputs and outputs in T2I synthesis.-->

-We propose a novel metric called **SemVarEffect** and a benchmark named **SemVarBench**, designed to evaluate the causality between semantic variations in inputs and outputs in T2I synthesis.

-**The SemVarBench benchmark can be found in the benchmark directory** ./SemVarBench/tree/main/benchmark/

 <!--## 🚩 New Updates -->